 There are, however, three areas where crossbeams would have been necessary and, at the same time, sufficient to brace the entire structure.34 The first two areas are those of the partition walls between ER-CR and CR-AR, where the intermediate (ridge-supporting) centre post had to be banned due to the presence of a doorway and replaced by a 'king post', i.e. a shorter vertical post supporting the ridge at a higher level, namely within the roof space, and standing upon the midpoint of a crossbeam (See Figure 4: 'king posts' K1 and K2).
 The crossbeams in these areas would have been carried at either end by the plates above the wall posts (See Figures 8, 9).
 The squared timber jambs of the doors in the partition walls between ER-CR and CR-AR could have extended to the underside of the crossbeams reconstructed in these areas, since in frame construction, openings such as windows and doors are commonly incorporated into the entire structure, being useful for filling-in the frame with materials.35

-Accessed via the staircase located in the north-east corner of the CR.36 The three crossbeams could have been connected by diagonal struts or 'braces' to the wall posts on either side (Figs 4, 8, 9),37 thereby providing important diagonal bracing to the timber frame.38 Additional bracing would have been provided by the floor joists and floorboards of the loft above the ER and the Porch (See Figure Α3:4b; Appendix 4: II, Figure A4:3), as well as by a 'ledge' attached to the wall posts at mid-height, on which the first landing of the staircase and the roof joists of the cabins in the CR could have rested (Figs 7, 8, 9).39, 40
+The third area, which would have required a crossbeam, is immediately adjacent to the centre post C1: the crossbeam placed here and resting, like the others, on the wall plates would have supported, in conjunction with the crossbeam in the area of the partition wall between ER-CR and the wooden studs of a partition across the middle of the ER (See Figure 4), the floor joists and floorboards of a loft extending above the ER and the Porch; this loft would have been accessed via the staircase located in the north-east corner of the CR.36 The three crossbeams could have been connected by diagonal struts or 'braces' to the wall posts on either side (See Figures 4, 8, 9),37 thereby providing important diagonal bracing to the timber frame.38 Additional bracing would have been provided by the floor joists and floorboards of the loft above the ER and the Porch (See Figure Α3:4b; Appendix 4: II, Figure A4:3), as well as by a 'ledge' attached to the wall posts at mid-height, on which the first landing of the staircase and the roof joists of the cabins in the CR could have rested (See Figures 7, 8, 9).39, 40

 Having established the use of a combination of centre posts and king posts for the support of the ridge beam(s), we can now reconstruct the intervals between the timber uprights on the long axis of the building as shown in Figure 10.
-This figure shows that the division of the building's interior into three main spaces (front- central-rear) separated by partition walls that included doorways, according to our reconstruction, played an important role in determining both the intervals between the ridge-supporting posts on the long axis of the building (and, by extension, their corresponding intervals between the wall- and veranda posts) and the intervals between the last centre post (C12) and the two wall- and veranda posts on the long axis of the building.
+This figure shows that the division of the building's interior into three main spaces (front-central-rear) separated by partition walls that included doorways, according to our reconstruction, played an important role in determining both the intervals between the ridge-supporting posts on the long axis of the building (and, by extension, their corresponding intervals between the wall- and veranda posts) and the intervals between the last centre post (C12) and the two wall- and veranda posts on the long axis of the building.
 Thus, a symmetry would have been created in the timber frame between its front and rear parts (both equal to 11.156 m) on either side of its central part (equal to 25.987 m) and, within each of these parts, the axial intervals would have been determined according to structural and other needs.
 The figure also shows that the intervals between the ridge-supporting axial posts would have been measured from edge to edge of post rather than from centre to centre of post.

 We are therefore now able to address the question of the relative irregularity in the spacing of all the posts.
-Four main factors appear to have contributed to this: (a) the clear intention to 'break' the sequence of centre posts' intervals in the areas of the partition walls between ER-CR and CR-AR, and to treat each room separately in terms of post spacing; b) the placement of wall posts next to the partition walls, either on each side or on one side of them (these are, respectively, posts N7-8, S7-8 and posts N26, S26), probably due to the need to connect the crossbeams supporting king posts K1 and K2 with them; ; (c) the need for all the posts to be staggered mutually to accommodate pairs of adjacent 'principal' rafters; and (d) the actual procedure that was possibly followed during the setting of the wall- and veranda posts.
+Four main factors appear to have contributed to this: (a) the clear intention to 'break' the sequence of centre posts' intervals in the areas of the partition walls between ER-CR and CR-AR, and to treat each room separately in terms of post spacing; b) the placement of wall posts next to the partition walls, either on each side or on one side of them (these are, respectively, posts N7-8, S7-8 and posts N26, S26), probably due to the need to connect the crossbeams supporting king posts K1 and K2 with them; (c) the need for all the posts to be staggered mutually to accommodate pairs of adjacent 'principal' rafters; and (d) the actual procedure that was possibly followed during the setting of the wall- and veranda posts.
 If the site had originally been marked out in some fashion with these intervals (e.g. by using cords marked with a powdered pigment) and the workmen were instructed to dig their post pit and place their post 'next to the mark', it is obvious that a variety of relationships between the post pits and the marks could have resulted (See Figure 5).

 The rafters and the structural horizontal elements used in the roof (ridge-beams, plates, and crossbeams) are best reconstructed as squared timbers, with a rectangular cross-section, like the wall- and veranda posts (See Figure 7), rather than as poles.
 For if time and effort were not spared in squaring the timbers of the wall- and veranda posts, as well as those of the doorjambs, it would be natural to also want to shape these wooden members of the roof in a similar manner.
 This is especially true if these roof members were also intended to be exposed and visible from the interior of the building (cf. the timber-framed buildings characteristic of 12th-18th century northern and central Europe41), as is likely.42 Indeed, a homogeneous timber-frame structure with a profusion of squared members would have given a more luxurious appearance to this prestigious building, and with this a feeling of pride to its sponsor and owner.
 This brings to mind the contribution of the beams (δοκοί) of fir alongside the high columns (κίονες) and the mesodmai, which are described as 'beautiful' (καλαί) - all of which appear glowing and inhabited by a god - to the marvellous and Olympian appearance of the palace of Odysseus, and the feeling of admiration and pride they aroused in his son, Telemachus (Homer, Odyssey 19, 35-43).
 Moreover, squared timbers imply the use of carved joints, which are a stronger type of connection compared to the lashings commonly used in pole-frames43 as carved joints transfer the load through the frame and help to tie the whole structure together.
 Carved joints, thus, make the structure more rigid against loads (including the wind load and the outward thrust of the roof) and facilitate the joining together and final assembly of the squared timbers of the frame and the roof.
-Although carved joints require greater labour in their production, these strengths make them worthwhile.44 This presupposes, of course, that such joints were well executed in the LK-T building, especially since the timber frame would not have been pre-assembled on the ground (see infra, Section II), unlike, for example, the construction of British box-frame buildings.45
+Although carved joints require greater labour in their production, these strengths make them worthwhile.44 This presupposes, of course, that such joints were well executed in the LK-T building, especially since the timber frame would not have been pre-assembled on the ground (see infra), unlike, for example, the construction of British box-frame buildings.45

 A variety of carved joints would have been used to interlock the squared timbers of the LK-T building with each other.46 Since no iron nails were found in the building (Popham, et al., 1993, p.
 48), the joints would have been held in place with wooden pegs or wooden nails (dowels), such as those used by Odysseus for mortising the timbers of his ship (Homer, Odyssey 5, 248).
 The action of the joints may have been supplemented by wooden wedges.
 Wooden pegs or nails are the natural thing that a carpenter uses to give resistance to a squared-timber frame and prevent movement; they are indeed very strong, capable of forming extremely tight joints, and much more effective than iron nails, which are also likely to corrode quickly (Mercer, 1951, pp. 257-160; Hodge, 1960, p.
 98; Forrester, 1975, p.
 24; Harris, 1979, p.13; Brown, 1986, p.
 38; Brunskill, 1994, pp. 37-38; Zwerger, 2015, pp. 68, 104, 122-123, 253).